 For more than a decade, Summer Mission has been a part of my life.
 Each one has been challenging, rewarding, and has ignited friendships that have lasted ever since.
 And when I get home, as excited as I am to be back in my own bed, to be near my family once again, there is always a little mourning period.
 I call it the "Post Summer Mission Blues."
 Reality sinks in and I find myself thinking, You mean I'm not going to have breakfast with all of my friends this morning?
 Breakfast seems so lonely.
 You mean I'm not going to have a richly significant conversation before 9AM?
 I'm used to having 4 or 5 meaningful interactions a day!
 You mean I don't have a hilariously fun activity planned for a house-full of friends this weekend?
 Weekends seem so dull!
-You mean that friend (that one whom God has knit my soul to, the one who has not only shared every moment of my day for the past 60+ days but has encouraged me to pursue God, has helped me walk in righteousness) you mean I won't see that friend today?!
+You mean that friend (that one whom God has knit my soul to, the one who has not only shared every moment of my day but who also encouraged me to pursue God, has helped me walk in righteousness) you mean I won't see that friend today?!
 And not tomorrow?!
 And not for a long while until some reunion planned far off in the future??
 I'm already marking off the days on my calendar!

 I spend way too much of my day texting mission friends.
 I'm holding on tightly.
 Can we really all message everyday forever?
 (I hope so!)
 But life starts to seep in, and people in the current life are like, "Who are these people you are chatting with all day?!
 Why are they so important?
 What do you mean you are going to spend all your money so you can travel to see them again?
 Weekends, Winter Conference...next summer...wait you're going AGAIN?
 You just got back!"